salbalkus/CausalTables.jl/docs/src/index.md

 ### Wrapping an existing Table as a CausalTable

-If you have a table of data that you would like to use with CausalTables.jl without defining a corresponding DataGeneratingProcess (i.e. to use with another package) you can wrap it as a `CausalTable` using the corresponding constructor.
+If you have a table of data that you would like to use with CausalTables.jl without defining a corresponding DataGeneratingProcess (i.e. to use with another package, or write your own causal method in Julia) you can wrap it as a `CausalTable` using the corresponding constructor.

 ```jldoctest quicktest; output = false, filter = r"(?<=.{11}).*"s
 tbl = (W = rand(1:5, 10), X = randn(10), Y = randn(10))